The Force Was With Lucas When He Sold His Legendary Franchise

 Lucas certainly could have come up with an estate plan that laid out what he would have wanted to happen to his company should he die, but this way he can see what his money from his business and hard work can do for people.
 Also, his agreement with Disney still allows him to participate in the creative of future Star Wars films.
 So it isn't as though he has to live to watch his own creation be taken over by another party.

 It is more than likely that Lucas works with a team of financial planners, tax attorneys and estate planning lawyers.
 As this deal exemplifies, planning with trusted professionals can be hugely beneficial, both in life and death.
+If you need professional assistance with planning your estate or a tax law matter, contact our experienced Harrisburg attorneys at Scaringi Law.

 Source: Seeking Alpha, "Disney Buys LucasFilm: Solid Deal, Dilutive Until 2015," Nov.
 1, 2012